yaodan-zhang/trading-system/README.md

 ### Overview

-Originated from a team project from MPCS53001 Databases master's course at University of Chicago, we built an asset price database using MySQL and implemented a trading system web application based on it.
-Below demonstrated the usage of our application.
+A database-driven trading system built as part of a collaborative course project.
+This application integrates a **MySQL relational database** with a **Python Flask web-based GUI**, enabling users to interact with trading data through efficient SQL queries.

-Note: All open-source data we used in this project came from yahoo!finance, and the web development tool we used is Flask.
+Note: All open-source data we used in this project came from yahoo!finance.
 The project was spoken highly of by the course professor during our final presentation.

+### Tech Stack
+**Database**: MySQL
+**Backend/Web Framework**: Python, Flask
+**Tools**: SQL, ER Modeling, HTML/CSS

 ### Part I. Asset Database